 A2 colour edition of commissioned writing, November 2016

 A commissioned report on the two-day Festival of screenings and performances programmed by Sarah Tripp and Ed Webb-Ingall.
-Works include pieces by artists Katrina Brown, Sarah Forrest, Jamie Crewe, Sian Robison Davies, Jérôme Bel, Apichatpong Weerasethakul, Lucy Lippard & Cinenova among others.
+Works include pieces by artists Katrina Palmer, Sarah Forrest, Jamie Crewe, Sian Robison Davies, Jérôme Bel, Apichatpong Weerasethakul, Lucy Lippard & Cinenova among others.